iredmail/docs/en_US/howto/upgrade.debian.10-11.md

 }
 ```

-Newer Dovecot release has different syntax for metric.
-Since netdata doesn't
+The newer Dovecot release uses a different syntax for this metric.
+Since
-support Dovecot-2.3 yet, we prefer removing it for now.
+netdata doesn't yet support Dovecot 2.3, we've removed it for now.

 ## iRedAPD and iRedAdmin(-Pro)

-Debian 11 offers newer Python release, few Python modules must be re-installed:
+Because Debian 11 offers a newer Python release, a few Python modules must be
+re-installed:

 ```
 pip3 install -U web.py
 ```

-Services must be restarted:
+These services must be restarted:

 ```
 service iredapd restart